alpha-xone/xbbg/README.md

 ## JavaScript and Node

-xbbg also ships experimental Node bindings in [`@xbbg/core`](js-xbbg/README.md).
+xbbg also ships supported Node bindings in [`@xbbg/core`](js-xbbg/README.md).
 The JS layer uses the same Rust engine through a native N-API addon, so Node can use the same Bloomberg connection modes and request surfaces as Python.

 ```bash
 npm install @xbbg/core